Rudyard Kipling: Speculative fiction

 Kipling wrote a number of speculative fiction short stories, including "The Army of a Dream", in which he sought to show a more efficient and responsible army than the hereditary bureaucracy of England at the time, and two science fiction stories: "With the Night Mail" (1905) and "As Easy As A.B.C."
 (1912).
 Both were set in the 21st century in Kipling's Aerial Board of Control universe.
-They read like modern hard science fiction, and introduced the literary technique known as indirect exposition, which would later become one of science fiction writer Robert Heinlein's hallmarks.
+They read like modern hard science fiction, and introduced the literary technique known as indirect exposition, which would later become one of the science fiction writer Robert Heinlein's hallmarks.
 This technique is one that Kipling picked up in India, and used to solve the problem of his English readers not understanding much about Indian society when writing The Jungle Book.